dmcgits/dmcgits.github.io/mds/ISE102/week4_notes_wip.md

 1. Who thought it was an ok task to get through?
 1. Who got a flowgorithm version working?
-1. Who exported c++ and got it working?
+1. Who exported C++ and got it working?
 1. What got people stuck (even if you overcame it)?
 1. Questions?